nautobot/nautobot-app-nornir/docs/user/app_feature_credentials.md

 ## Supported Credential Types

-Out of the box, there are three credential plugins.
+Out of the box, there are three credential apps.

 * Environment Variables - Leveraging pre-defined environment variables for your credentials.
 * Setting Variables - Leveraging the `nautobot_config.py` for your credentials